zhujunzhujunzhu/cad-viewer-new/packages/cad-simple-viewer/README.md

 # CAD Simple Viewer

-This package provides the core components of one cad viewer such as document management, command handling, and collaberation between the UI and rendering engines.
+This package provides the **high-performance** core components of a CAD viewer such as document management, command handling, and collaboration between the UI and rendering engines.
+It's designed for optimal performance when handling large CAD files.

-This module doesn't depends on any UI framework and doesn't provide any UI except canvas.
-If you want to integrate cad viewer into one web application with your own UI, this module is the correct choice.
+This module doesn't depend on any UI framework and doesn't provide any UI except canvas.
+If you want to integrate a high-performance CAD viewer into a web application with your own UI, this module is the correct choice.

 ## Key Features
-- Document management (open, create, save)
+- Document management optimized for large files
-- Command stack and undo/redo
+- Efficient command stack and undo/redo operations
-- Integration with rendering engines
+- Optimized integration with rendering engines
-- Settings and context management
+- Performance-focused settings and context management
+- Framework-agnostic design for maximum flexibility

 ## Directory Structure (partial)
 - `src/app/` – Document/context management, settings